 (ii) the body or association gave consideration to any submissions that were received from participants in that section of the digital platform industry within that period; and

-(h) except in a case where the draft variation is of a minor nature—the ACMA is satisfied that at least one body or association that represents the interests of consumers has been consulted about the development of the draft variation.
+(g) except in a case where the draft variation is of a minor nature—the ACMA is satisfied that at least one body or association that represents the interests of consumers has been consulted about the development of the draft variation.

 Period for making submissions

-(2) A period specified under subparagraph (1)(f)(i) or (1)(g)(i) must run for at least 30 days.
+(2) A period specified under subparagraph (1)(e)(i) or (1)(f)(i) must run for at least 30 days.

 Approval of variation